Skip to main content

 LASIK can potentially weaken the cornea of anyone who suffers from keratoconus, making it a dangerous procedure.
 If this happens, your vision will become substantially worse.
 Even if your keratoconus is mild, LASIK is not an option.

-Our Keratoconus Specialist in Lancaster County, Pennsylvania is happy to meet with you for a 1-on-1 consultation to get you back on the path to reaching clear vision.
+Our Keratoconus Specialist in Pennsylvania is happy to meet with you for a 1-on-1 consultation to get you back on the path to reaching clear vision.